Outcomes

 We presented the DH Atlas project to the broad European DH community at the DARIAH annual event, in Lisbon, 18-21 June 2024.

 Our researchers presented a poster on the DH Atlas project at the Italian National Conference of Digital Humanities, which was held in Catania, 28-30 May 2024.
-The proceedings will be published soon.

-Kick-off meeting [programme]
+Kick-off meeting [program]

 All research units have met on 1 December 2023 in Bologna.
 We discussed project objectives, timeline, and research solutions to be reused or developed to create the DH Atlas.